-Free reserves at 31 December 2024 were £5.6m, which is a decrease of £0.9m on 2023, and above the target range of £4.3m to £4.8m.
-The reserves policy is addressed further in section 7 below.
+Free reserves, those reserves which are unrestricted and undesignated, at 31 December 2024 were £6.3m, an increase of £0.1m on 2023, as a result of the unrestricted surplus for the year.
+This resulted in reserves above the target range of £5.0m to £5.5m.
+The reserves policy is addressed further in Section 7 below.